mothsinthemachine/AssignTrack-Personalized-Academic-Deadline-Manager/README.md

 ## Usage

 1. Register for an account or log in
-2. Add your courses and assignments with their due dates
+2. Add your canvas token
 3. Configure your notification preferences:
    - How many days before deadlines you want to be notified
    - What time of day you want to receive notifications
-4. Use the filtering system to view assignments due on specific dates
+4. view assignments due on specific dates

 ## Future Enhancements